grimmlabs/BarPepScripts/README.md

 ## Prepare your Input Files
 ### _For Barcode Analysis_

-To successfully run this script, you first need to run the _BarPepDetection_ script on your sequencing data, including your input library.
-Then, you will need to prepare one input file containing a table with your filenames, animals, sample type, tissues, and vg/dg values.
-You can easily do this in Excel or a similar program and then save it as a CSV file. **The separator in the CSV file must be a ','.**
+In this mode the script requires the outout from the _BarPepDetection_ script as well as one input file containing a table with your filenames, animals, tissues, and a weight_varialble (vg/dg).
+This file is easily prepared in Excel or a similar program and then saved as a CSV file. **The separator in the CSV file has to be a ','.**

 &emsp;

 The input file MUST follow this structure: